 We ask you to wash your hands before and after each visit, or to bring a bottle of hand sanitizer.

-It is still important to comply with physical distancing and hygiene rules.
+It is important to comply with physical distancing and hygiene rules.

-- Outdoor sports facilities are open.
-Activities can be done individually, by two people or in a family bubble
+- indoor physical activities (these activities can be done alone, by two people or by family bubbles);

 Activities and events by the Municipality and Organizations